 Teaching has been traditionally on training slopes.
-However, flying close to the ground asks for a precise control with little time to react and makes hang gliding one of the most demanding air sports.
-To follow pedagogical principles and teach the easiest practice first (controlling a straight flying line before taking off and landing), alternate methods are available today and can be preferred when the school environment allows it: static flying (on a driven platform or in the wind, with assistants or links holding the glider in a defined volume), winch towing with low tensions close to the ground, aerotowing with a complete method including tandem first flights and an student-adapted wing/pilot release system, tandem first flights, weightshift ultralight tandem flights as an introduction...
-Only minutes of in-flight control, or even just displaying a film from an on-board camera can dramatically ease the student's first steps.
+However, flying close to the ground asks for a precise control with little time to react and makes paragliding one of the most demanding air sports.
+To start with the easiest practice (controlling a straight flying line before teaching to take off and land), alternate methods are available now, like winch towing with low tensions close to the ground, or tandem first flights as an introduction.
+Only a couple of minutes of in-flight control, or even just displaying a film from an on-board camera can dramatically ease the student's first steps.